OpenFAST/openfast/docs/source/install/index.rst

 CMake with Visual Studio for Windows
 ------------------------------------
-After reading :ref:`understanding_cmake`, proceed with configuring OpenFAST.
+After installing all dependencies and reading :ref:`understanding_cmake`, proceed with configuring OpenFAST.
 The result of this configuration process will be a Visual Studio solution which will be fully functional for compiling any of the targets within OpenFAST.
 However, this method lacks support for continued active development.
 Specifically, any settings that are configured in the Visual Studio solution directly will be lost any time CMake is executed.
 Therefore, this method should only be used to compile binaries, and the procure described in :ref:`vs_windows` should be used for active OpenFAST development on Windows.

 The procedure for configuring CMake and compiling with Visual Studio on Windows systems is given below.